NT-AUTHORITY/CLI-UI/README.md

 # CLI-UI
- A simple command-line interface for browsing files and directories.
+ A ~~simple~~ USELESS command-line interface for browsing files and directories.